Mental Health Care Psychology

 - Clinical Neuropsychology

-To ensure the quality of education, as of September 2023 there will be a capacity limit and selection procedure for the Mental Health Care related master’s specialisations Clinical Psychology, Clinical Neuropsychology, Child and Adolescent Psychology, Health and Medical Psychology and School Psychology.
+To ensure the quality of education, there is a capacity limit and selection procedure for the Mental Health Care related master’s specialisations Clinical Psychology, Clinical Neuropsychology, Child and Adolescent Psychology, Health and Medical Psychology and School Psychology.